|This Month's Totals and Average|

 Lunch on the move as we returned south.
-Had decided that, with the delay in getting away, we could stop at Hinkley for the night, and catch up over the next 2 days.
+Had decided that, with the delay in getting away, we could stop at Hinckley for the night, and catch up over the next 2 days.
 We seemed to be getting on quicker today, with fewer moored boats (might just be an illusion), and fewer boats on the move.
 Elected not to visit the farm shops as we passed.
-We were hailed at "The Barge Moorings" by Andy ("Still Waters") and had a brief chat.
-Sunny but windy throughout the working day, but the wind did ease after we had moored for the night just west of Hinkley Arm entrance.
+We were hailed at "The Barge Moorings" by Andy ("Spring Water") and had a brief chat.
+Sunny but windy throughout the working day, but the wind did ease after we had moored for the night just west of Hinckley Arm entrance.
 Caught up on the data and stats held over last night.

 |9.21 miles||0 locks||4.22 hrs||2.18 lmph|

 Happy Birthday, Fhi